 What courses/subjects do you teach?

-I have taught “Cyberlaw: Privacy, Ethics, and Digital Rights” for Northeastern’s Information Assurance program for over a decade, teaching both online and on-ground versions of the course.
+I have taught “Cyberlaw: Privacy, Ethics, and Digital Rights” for Northeastern’s information assurance program for over a decade, both online and on-ground versions of the course.
 During that time, I also taught “Foreign, Comparative, and International Law” and “Massachusetts Legal Research” at Northeastern University’s School of Law.

 What do you enjoy most about what you teach?
 Is there anything notable or unique about the kind of students that you teach?